cesarvr/blog/content/post/istio-2.md

 image: https://github.com/cesarvr/hugo-blog/blob/master/static/static/logo/ocp.png?raw=true
 ---

-Last post we learn how the pod simulates a logical host (machine), how we can run multiple containers inside and how they share the same network IP address.
-Now in this post we are going take advantage of this to add functionality to new or existing services running in Kubernetes/OpenShift.
+[In the last post](https://cesarvr.io/post/istio/) we learn how the pod simulates a logical host (AKA machine), how we can create pod composed of multiple containers, and how we they can co-operated together.

-First of all we are going to create a set of nice features, then we are going to explore how we can make those features reusable across services talking our same language.
+In this post we are going to create a special type of Proxy with its own domain of expertise, and we are going to share this knowledge with any service in the cluster as long as it support the HTTP protocol.

-Let's start by defining our service features:
+Let's start by defining features we want to share with other service:

 - How many time a HTTP resource is being requested.
 - Handle 404 Page.
 - How fast is this resource being served.

-# Let's Write Some Code
+# Writing Some Code

 ## Server

-We can start by creating a HTTP server, to do this we are going to use a raw [Posix/Socket](http://man7.org/linux/man-pages/man2/socket.2.html).
+To write our "Proxy" container using JavaScript/Node.js, we can start by creating a TCP server using a raw [Posix/Socket](http://man7.org/linux/man-pages/man2/socket.2.html).

 ```js
 var net = require('net')